cjgogo27/bike_sharing_program/README.md

 # Bike Sharing Rebalancing Program

-This repository is the cleaned handover version of the bike-sharing rebalancing project.
-It keeps the current core progress: demand prediction is connected to vehicle/fleet configuration, and the generated Excel input can be passed into the ALNS path optimization program.
+This repository is about the bike-sharing rebalancing project.

 ## Repository Layout